Federated Automatic Differentiation: Learned Client Weighting

 \section{Learned Client Weighting}

 The parameters learned in~\cref{sec:learned_server_opt} only affected server-side computation; \fad, however, can differentiate with respect to parameters anywhere in an FL system.
 We now discuss how to use \fad to learn the client weights $\rho_i$ in \cref{alg:fedopt}.
-While these weights are presented as fixed in \cref{alg:fedopt_hparam}, we reduce to federated hypergradient descent by setting these weights as a function of some hyperparameter.
+While these weights are fixed in \cref{alg:fedopt_hparam}, we apply federated hypergradient descent by making them a function of some hyperparameter.
 In order to subsume both example- and uniform-weighting, we let $\rho_i = n_i^q$ where $q$ is a smooth function of a learnable hyperparameter $\gamma$ (see \cref{app:client_weight_experimental_details} for details).
 Obviously, $q = 0$ recovers uniform weighting and $q = 1$ recovers example weighting.
 We then apply \cref{alg:fedopt_hparam} to learn $\gamma$ in tandem with the model.

-In order to propagate the parameter $\gamma$, we broadcast it to the clients at each round, who then use it to compute their local weight in \cref{alg:fedopt}.
-We then perform effectively the same procedure as \cref{alg:fedopt_hparam}, where we use mixed-mode \fad to compute $\partial L/\partial \gamma$, where $L$ is the empirical risk function.
+We broadcast $\gamma$ to the clients at each round, who use it to compute their local weight in \cref{alg:fedopt}.
+We then perform the same procedure as \cref{alg:fedopt_hparam}, where we use mixed-mode \fad to compute $\partial L/\partial \gamma$, where $L$ is the empirical risk function.
 The corresponding federated computational graph is similar to \cref{fig:server_hparam_serial}, except that the parameter $\gamma$ governing the weight exponent is broadcast to clients.
 The remainder of the graph is identical.
 We give a full picture in \cref{fig:client_weight_serial}.
 This computation can also be parallelized, as in \cref{fig:server_hparam_parallel}.